Annapurna Circuit Trek fly out from Jomsom

 The Annapurna Circuit Trail is in the Annapurna range area.
 Along the way, you will get to see the Annapurna Mountains peeking through hills and forests now and then.
 Annapurna South and Annapurna IV will become your friend in the first few days.
 Gradually, other ranges also unfold themselves as the trail opens up.

 The Annapurna circuit trek is inside the Annapurna Conservation Area.
 It is a protected area.
 The trekking route is very rich in flora and fauna.
 You will walk past rhododendron, bamboo, oak, pine, fir, etc forests.
 There are high chances of encounters with animals and birds along the way.

 Follow an adventurous trekking route

 The Annapurna circuit trail is very adventurous, full of ups & downs via lush forests, narrow trails, meadows, and gorges.
 You will cross thrilling suspension bridges, walk along rushing rivers, and come across beautiful waterfalls.
 Many steep and sloppy sections dare you to push yourself.
-You will overcome a lot of challenges while enjoying nature and its tranquility.
+You will overcome a lot of challenges while enjoying nature and its tranquillity.

 Beautiful villages, warm hospitality & humble locals